 Horizontal rest position: When setting up for a release aid, position your rest so that the arrow is right in line with the forward movement of the string.
 If you release with fingers, your arrow should be pointed slightly to the left of this line (for right-handed shooters).
 There are several ways to go about setting the left-to-right position of your rest.
 The easiest is to eyeball the resting arrow from above.

 This method will get you close to lined up for center shot and likely get you going if you want to shoot a few arrows in your backyard.
-However, if you want to make sure that you're perfectly lined up try using a laser alignment tool from EasyEye.
-This great new tool screws into your bow's sight mounting holes and uses a laser to align your arrow perfectly with your bow string.
-Simply screw it on to you bow, turn the laser on, adjust the windage until the laser is pointing directly at your bow's string, then turn the laser toward the point of your arrow, adjust the windage on your arrow rest until it is lined up, and tighten everything down.
-In the matter of a few minutes you're done!
-The EasyEye EZ-Center Laser Tuning Aid is available from the Bowhunting.com online store for $94.99.
-Click here if to view this product and other useful bow tuning tools.
+However, if you want to make sure that you’re perfectly lined up try using a laser alignment tool.
+This tool screws into your bow’s sight mounting holes and uses a laser to align your arrow perfectly with your bow string.
+Simply screw it on to you bow, turn the laser on, adjust the windage until the laser is pointing directly at your bow’s string, then turn the laser toward the point of your arrow, adjust the windage on your arrow rest until it is lined up, and tighten everything down.
+In the matter of a few minutes you’re done.

 SETTING FLETCHING CLEARANCE